 The notice you have received informs you that YouTube’s Content Identification System (Content ID) has matched a portion of the audio and/or visual component used in your video to content that belongs to a particular copyright owner or was licensed to a distributor (e.g. The Orchard or The Orchard on behalf of AWAL).
 YouTube’s Help Center explains Content ID as:

 Copyright holders use Content ID to easily identify and manage their content on YouTube.
 Videos uploaded to YouTube are scanned against a database of files that have been submitted to us by content owners.
 When Content ID identifies a match between your video and a file in this database, it applies the policy chosen by the content owner.

-Follow the remaining steps in the dispute process and The Orchard will address your claim accordingly.
+If after reviewing the resources from YouTube you still believe the claim is invalid and would like to proceed with the dispute, you will have to answer a series of questions and fill out the applicable fields in the dispute form provided by YouTube.
+The Orchard will address your claim accordingly once received.
 Please provide as much information as possible, as it will allow for a more thorough and accurate dispute resolution.
-If you do choose to dispute a claim, we ask for your patience.
-Reviewing disputes is a time-consuming process.
-We hope you find this information helpful.
+If you do choose to dispute a claim, we ask for your patience, as reviewing disputes is a time-consuming process.

-The Orchard Team
+The Orchard Disputes Team